Students add Easter twist to dwindling Venezuela protests

 More than 650 people have also been injured, and more than 100 people remain behind bars of some 2,000 arrested.

-Dozens of students are camping outside the U.N. offices in Caracas, their colorful tents blocking a highway.
+Dozens of students are camping outside the U.N. offices in Caracas, their colourful tents blocking a highway.
 Used teargas canisters are stacked on the floor as a symbol of repression.

 "We're not moving until everyone's out of jail," said Efrain Barreto, 19, a languages student from the provincial city of Maracay.
 "They say we are fascists but this is a peaceful protest.
 They say we are bourgeoisie but look at us - we all come from humble families and can hardly pay our studies."